Tabulify integrates natively a data generator.

 After having created a generator for the date_dim table, we can pass it to the data fill command with the –generator-selector option to make the data generation more controled.

-As the option generator-selector is a resource selector, you can create a generator for each table where you want to customize the generated data and select them with the glob pattern.
+As the option generator-selector is a resource selector, you can create a generator for each table where you want to customize the generated data and select them with a glob pattern.

 Output: